WebexCommunity/WebexPythonSDK/README.rst

 .. image:: https://img.shields.io/pypi/v/ciscosparkapi.svg
     :target: https://pypi.python.org/pypi/ciscosparkapi

 Sure, working with the Cisco Spark APIs is easy (see `developer.ciscospark.com`_).
-They are *RESTful*,  *naturally structured*, require only a *simple Access Token for authentication*, and *the data is elegantly represented in intuitive JSON*.
+They are RESTful,  naturally structured, require only a simple Access Token for authentication, and the data is elegantly represented in intuitive JSON.
 What could be easier?

 .. code-block:: python